 'The Billionaire’s Woman: A Memoir,' by Kirby Sommers

-(pic is part of a series I gave to Ira Riklis (photo) for his birthday on October 2, 1992)
+Photo is part of a series I gave Ira Riklis as his birthday present on October 2, 1992

 Chapter One: The Call Girl and the Billionaire